Subject Matter

 Where:

-P0 represents the price applicable in the previous year;
+P0 = the price in the preceding year.

-S1 represents the Agoria index for the month preceding year n‑1;
+S1 = the Agoria index for the month preceding year n‑1.

-S2 represents the Agoria index for the month preceding year n.
+S2 = the Agoria index for the month preceding year n.

-COSH! shall notify Members of any price adjustment at least thirty (30) days prior to the start of the new invoicing period.
+COSH! shall communicate price changes at least 30 days before the new billing period.

 6. Cancellation and Early Termination

-COSH! reserves the right to exclude the Member from the Platform in the event of non-payment or other contractual breaches.
+COSH! reserves the right to exclude the Member from the Platform in the event of non-payment or other breaches of contract.
 Any amounts paid in advance shall not be refunded in such cases.

 7. Special Arrangements for Spanish Customers

-Spanish customers may make payments via Stripe or other automatic debit systems.
+Spanish customers have the option to make payments via Stripe or other automatic direct debit systems.

-Any chargebacks may be requested within eight (8) weeks of the debit date, in accordance with the rules of the relevant banking institution.
+Any chargebacks may be requested within 8 weeks of the debit, in accordance with the rules of the relevant banking institution.

 Article 7 – Force Majeure